aczelandi/adventofcode2020/README.md

-# adventofcode2020
+# Advent of code

-Advent of Code - 2020
+This repository contains the solutions for the [Advent of code 2020](https://adventofcode.com/2020) problems - implemented mostly in Java 14.